Building the OS for knowledge work.

 So we wrote a manifesto.
 An assistant should know the company.
 It should remember.
 It should read the room.
 It should be auditable, governable, and ours.
 We called it Pulse because the thing we wanted was a sense of the heartbeat of work, what’s actually happening, who needs what, what’s about to break.

 We are still small, still founder-led, still revising the manifesto.
-Pulse is in private beta with a hand-picked group of design partners; the public waitlist is how the next cohort gets in.
+Pulse is in early access with a growing group of design partners; the public demo queue is how the next cohort gets in.

 We are governance-first.

-Every product decision begins with the policy engine.
-If a feature can’t be expressed as a capability the customer can scope, audit, and revoke, we don’t ship it.
+Every product decision starts with permissions and control.
+If a feature can’t be something the customer can scope, audit, and turn off, we don’t ship it.

 We do not own data we cannot defend.